rhit-parsonjc/money-manager/README.md

 - Also thanks to [Zeitounator] (https://stackoverflow.com/questions/59838692/mysql-root-password-is-set-but-getting-access-denied-for-user-rootlocalhost) for noting that the volume needs to be deleted to fix a database issue and describing how to do so.
 - According to [super](https://stackoverflow.com/questions/68151318/make-an-api-call-from-one-container-to-another/68151409), to reach another container, you can use the container name as the hostname.
 However, thanks to David Maze for ["Unknown host" error calling containerized backend from frontend](https://stackoverflow.com/questions/77060233/unknown-host-error-calling-containerized-backend-from-frontend), which describes in detail the issue with this in the browser and how to use an HTTP reverse proxy to fix it, and for [docker-frontend-hostnames](https://github.com/dmaze/docker-frontend-hostnames), which provides sample code.

+### Spring Security

+- Thanks to [Geeks for Geeks](https://www.geeksforgeeks.org/spring-boot-3-0-jwt-authentication-with-spring-security-using-mysql-database/) for explaining Spring Security
+- Thanks to [FreeCodeCamp](https://www.youtube.com/watch?v=oGhc5Z-WJSw) for demonstrating how to use Spring Boot, but primarily for Spring Security
+- Thanks to [DaoAuthenticationException](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/authentication/dao/DaoAuthenticationProvider.html) for fixing the DaoAuthenticationProvider deprecation issue

+### IntelliJ

+- Thanks to [StackOverflow](https://stackoverflow.com/questions/75689637/idea-intellij-errorjava-error-release-version-20-not-supported-maven-compil) for fixing the Java version issue

 ## Random Value

-- [Random.org](https://www.random.org/) was used to generate the root password for the MySQL Database
+- [Random.org](https://www.random.org/) was used to generate the root password for the MySQL Database and the JWT secret

 ## Images Used